seanheyse/Git-Branchy-Story-Exercise-01/AxiomaticOnomatopoeia/Bob.md

 Bob is in New York City.
-Bob is traveling by car to Boston.
+Bob is going to the train station to take a train to Albany City.